 There are two main ways to acquire a slot: through a crowdloan or through a private bid.

 In a private bid, an individual entity makes the bid for a particular auction.
-In order to make a private bid, an entity can bid directly but the amount bid will be bonded until the auction ends.
+In order to make a private bid, an entity can bid directly, but the amount bid will be bonded until the auction ends.
 The balances of unsuccessful bids are unreserved once the auction ends.
 Contributors trust the central entity to set the right amount, provide accurate information for rewards, and return the contribution back if the auction is not successful or the leasing period is over.
-If projects have gained enough tokens to bid for themselves — with or without external funding — they are able to participate in slot auctions through this method.
+If projects have gained enough tokens to bid for themselves — with or without external funding — they are able to participate in parachain auctions through this method.

 A couple of notes on these concepts, though.